xkunwu/xkunwu.github.io/projects/depth-hand/depth-hand.md

 To do that, I segmented the data into short sections according to the depth value, then use PCA to find the extent of each section.
 Proper ordering is necessary for reducing the number of applying PCA (speed issue for real-time application).
 Details could be found in the code.

+#### Train a hand detector
+I wrote two (2D/3D) [attention model](https://arxiv.org/abs/1506.01497) like prototype hand detector one year ago (October 2017, even before the pose estimation work started), but the real-time test was not very stable at that time.
+Now I know much better about the technical issues, but heuristic detector works just fine already.
+As I have much higher priority project right now, I would like to leave it as a future work.

 ## FAQ
 ##### Q: Detection looks very inaccurate?
 And sometimes flipped?